 County Assessor

 A county assessor is responsible for assessing the value of properties in the taxing area.
 They are responsible for ensuring that real properties are assessed correctly to produce fair and equitable tax rates.
 In making an assessment of value, an assessor takes into account the property’s size, location, age and quality.
-Assessors also provide assistance to the public, conduct property searches, and are responsible for maintaining records on all property within their jurisdiction.
+Assessors also assist the public, conduct property searches, and they are responsible for maintaining all property records within their jurisdiction.

 County Board of Commissioners